 The internet’s version of the Oscars was visited by the most famous body part from this year’s Oscars.
 BuzzFeed was invited to cover the Webby Awards, so I decided to dress up as Angelina Jolie and terrify a bunch of famous people.

 Swedish singer Robyn takes on Bjork’s “Hyperballad” in concert.
-This is a really exceptionally difficult song to cover.

 Watch Video ›